satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-In this article, we highlight five problems and th solutions.
 Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to evaluate a study’s reproducibility.
 Reviewers are neither officially acknowledged, nor are their reviews held to any objective standard.
 We argue that these problems can be addressed by building upon computer programming code management systems.

 1. Reviewers are expected to have comprehensive expertise.